-In 2022, the U.S. Surgeon General conducted an extensive investigation into workplace mental health and wellbeing.1 The report from the investigation makes clear what we’ve known, intrinsically – that our life at work matters and implicates our overall mental health and wellbeing.
+The U.S. Surgeon General recently conducted an extensive investigation into workplace mental health and wellbeing.1 The report from the investigation makes clear what we’ve known, intrinsically – that our life at work matters and implicates our overall mental health and wellbeing.

 At the time of the investigation, workplace thriving was at a low point.
 In one survey, “Nearly 80% of workers surveyed report that their workplace stress affects their relationships with friends, family, and coworkers.”2 In another, “76% of respondents reported at least one symptom of a mental health condition.
 Furthermore, 84% of respondents reported at least one workplace factor that had a negative impact on their mental health.”3